Bucket Snake S3 Permissions

 Bucket permissions are applied to an entire bucket, whereas object permissions are applied to a prefix within a bucket.

-access to a bucket will grant access to list the contents of an entire S3 bucket.
-When Bucket Snake generates the IAM permissions, it will always make list
+List permissions are bucket-level permissions (more info here).
+Granting list access to a bucket will grant access to list the contents of an entire S3 bucket.
+When Bucket Snake generates the IAM permissions, it will always make list a separate statement.
+Thus, lumping list permissions with other object-level permissions is fine; Bucket Snake will handle this properly.

 Object-level permissions will be applied to the specified prefix that is provided.
 Object-level permissions are defined here.